Firstblockinc/30XX-rig-configurations/README.md

 Prior to running this script, you must have ran the following command in order to reach ssh and clone this repo :

-Sudo apt update
-Sudo apt upgrade
-sudo apt install git
-Sudo apt install openssh-server
+sudo apt update && sudo apt upgrade && sudo apt install git && sudo apt install openssh-server

 Then go trough ssh.